sensu/sensu-puppet/README.md

 * [Slack Alerts](https://github.com/sensu/sensu-puppet/blob/master/examples/slack_alerts.pp) - Example of setting up Slack alerts

 ## Limitations

-Sensu Go 6 support of this module can not support redacted labels or annotations due to how agent entity API calls are made.
-At this time this module will produce errors if redacted labels or annotations are encountered.
-See [sensu-go#3955](https://github.com/sensu/sensu-go/issues/3955) for details on this issue.

 The type `sensu_user` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#2540](https://github.com/sensu/sensu-go/issues/2540).